 - Grant funders, such as Scottish Government, where your employment is related to that funding and the sharing is required for audit purposes.

-- NHS Forth Valley where your work is connected with the work of the Integrated Joint Board
+- NHS Forth Valley where your work is connected with the work of the Integration Joint Board

 - Other employer organisations where there are shared service or supervision arrangements that you work in connection with

-- Pension Providers including but not limited to Scottish Public Pensions Agency and Falkirk Council Pension Fund
+- Pension providers (or potential pension providers) including but not limited to Scottish Public Pensions Agency and Falkirk Council Pension Fund

 - Trade Unions, on the basis of collective bargaining, if you are a member of that trade union

 - Any person specified by you, where you ask us to provide a reference to that person such as financial institutions or prospective employers

 - In the context of the transfer of part our business, to a prospective new employer, for example if the Council decided to set up an arms length organisation to deliver part of its services